-This source category does not cover the following activities: storage of CO2 through geologic sequestration (GS) or above ground storage; use of CO2 in enhanced oil and gas recovery (EOR); transport or distribute CO2; purify, compress, or process CO2; or import or export CO2 in equipment (e.g., fire extinguishers).
+This source category does not cover the following activities: storage of CO_2 through geologic sequestration (GS) or above ground storage; use of CO_2 in enhanced oil and gas recovery (CO_2 -EOR); transportation or distribution of CO_2 ; purification, compression, or processing of CO_2 .
+This source category does not include imported or exported CO2 in equipment (e.g., fire extinguishers).

 If GS or other injection of CO2 is done at the facility, the facility may be required to report under both Subpart PP and another Greenhouse Gas Reporting Program (GHGRP) subpart, such as Subpart RR (Geologic Sequestration of Carbon Dioxide), Subpart UU (Injection of Carbon Dioxide), and/or Subpart VV (Geologic Sequestration of Carbon Dioxide With Enhanced Oil Recovery Using ISO 27916).